 Christine is recognized by Best Lawyers: Ones to Watch® in America for Appellate Practice, Life Sciences Practice, and Litigation – Patent and has been listed in the publication since 2022.

-Ms. Ranney recently served as a member of the firm’s Associates Committee.
-Prior to joining the firm, Ms. Ranney served as a law clerk to the Honorable Pauline Newman of the U.S. Court of Appeals for the Federal Circuit.
+Christine recently served as a member of the firm’s Associates Committee.
+Prior to joining the firm, she served as a law clerk to the Honorable Pauline Newman of the U.S. Court of Appeals for the Federal Circuit.
 Before her clerkship, she was an analyst in a leadership development program at Merck & Co.
-Ms. Ranney received her J.D., cum laude, from New York University School of Law in 2013.
-Ms. Ranney earned her B.S.E in Chemical Engineering in 2008 from Princeton University.
+Christine received her Juris Doctor, cum laude, from New York University School of Law in 2013.
+She earned her Bachelor of Science in Engineering, in Chemical Engineering, in 2008 from Princeton University.

 New York University - 2013 Juris Doctor